pawenn/RL-exercises_super_awesome_team_name/rl_exercises/christmas_challenge/Readme.md

 The best performing team presents and gets a bonus point.🙂

 ## Installation
-⚠ Consider creating a new environment, maybe using the `environment.yaml` file.

 For this challenge you need to install `compiler_gym` which you can do with

 ```bash
 pip install -U compiler_gym
 ```